jxjo/AirfoilEditor/README.md

 Download the .zip file and extract the file in your preferred directory.
 For the first trials it's convenient to extract the .zip file on your Windows Desktop.

-A double click on 'airfoileditor.exe' will start the app.
+A double click on 'AirfoilEditor.exe' will start the app.

+By assigning the file extension '.dat' to 'AirfoilEditor.exe', a double click on an airfoil file will open the app and show the airfoil.

 ### Windows Setup using Python